 Digital tools and subject- specific digital tools To a very low extent To a low extent To a high extent To a very high extent 1.
-Digital tools where exercises and lesson plans can be created with a greater amount of interactivity compared to a non-digital Teachers with credits in geography (pct) 12,1 12,1 51,5 24,2 textbook, for instance a web publishing tool.
-Teachers without university credits (pct) 28,6 21,4 42,9 7,1 2.
+Digital tools where exercises and lesson plans can be created with a greater amount of interactivity compared to a non-digital Teachers with credits in geography (pct) 12,1 12,1 51,1 24,8 textbook, for instance a web publishing tool.
+Teachers without university credits (pct) 28,6 21,4 26,1 11,1 2.
 Subject-specific digital tools that facilitate presentation of different Teachers with credits in geography (pct) 6,1 27,3 48,5 18,2 geographical phenomena in different ways due to the adjustments made possible within the SSDT, for instance Google Earth.
 Teachers without university credits (pct) 7,1 35,7 50,0 7,1 3.
 Subject-specific digital games - the subject-specific content is conveyed by using Teachers with credits in geography (pct) 6,1 15,2 42,2 36,4 gaming mechanisms, for instance Seterra or Geoguessr.
-Teachers without university credits (pct) - 14,3 71,4 14,3 4.
+Teachers without university credits (pct) - 28,6 41,7 14,3 4.
 Subject-specific software programs that can be used when describing and Teachers with credits in geography (pct) 15,2 36,4 45,5 3,0 analysing larger amounts of digital information and data, for instance Esri GIS or Gapminder.
 Teachers without university credits (pct) 28,6 28,6 35,7 7,1 5.
 Digital learning material, textbooks or other major extensive/voluminous digital Teachers with credits in geography (pct) 6,1 36,4 24,2 33,3 resources that schools pay for, for instance Gleerups or National Encyclopedia.
 Teachers without university credits (pct) 14,3 21,4 50,0 14,3 6.
 Digital platforms where teaching ideas and lesson plans are spread and shared, Teachers with credits in geography (pct) 6,1 18,2 57,6 18,2 for instance SO-rummet and Facebook.
 Teachers without university credits (pct) 14,3 14,3 57,1 14,3 7.
-Digital learning platforms that are used for lesson planning, feedback and Teachers with credits in geography (pct) 24,2 18,2 30,3 27,3 grading, for instance IST lärande or Itslearning.
-Teachers without university credits (pct) 35,7 7,1 28,6 28,6 results show that there is significant variation among the respondent teachers in both groups.
+Digital learning platforms that are used for lesson planning, feedback and Teachers with credits in geography (pct) 24,2 18,2 30,0 27,3 grading, for instance IST lärande or Itslearning.
+Teachers without university credits (pct) 35,7 7,1 28,6 28,6 groups.
 The general result at group level is presented in table 6.
 Mode value is used, but calculated mean value was used complementary to sort out values with mixed rating in between low or high.
 Those values are displayed as blank fields.
 Therefore, table 6 identifies evident general tendencies in the material even though the analysis clearly indicated variations at individual level.